pbauermeister/MathVision/README.md

 When your browser encounters the first `<script>` tag, it will fetch the Processing.js implementation script, which is just a big JavaScript program.

 Then, when encountering the second `<script>` tag, it will pass its content to the fetched processing.js script.
-The content is, well, processed by processing.js, which turns the content into JavaScript code that your browser can execute.
+The content is, well, _processed_ by processing.js, which turns the content into JavaScript code that your browser can execute.

-Finally, this generated JavaScript run and applied to the `<canvas>` element.
+Finally, this generated JavaScript program runs and draws into the `<canvas>` element.